-1) Required Class Attendance
+1. Required Class Attendance

 Regular and punctual class attendance is required of all students in all courses, including in any course a student is auditing.
-This requirement applies to all semesters and sessions offered by the Charleston School of Law.
+This requirement applies to all semesters and all sessions offered by the Charleston School of Law.
 Faculty members are required to take attendance in all courses.
 Attendance sign-in sheets shall be used, and students have the responsibility for ensuring that they sign the sheet.

-2) General Rule
+2. General Rule

 Students are required to attend at least eighty-five (85) percent of the classes for each course.
 Therefore, no student may miss more than 15 percent (rounded to the nearest whole number) of the class meetings in any course or seminar.

 Absences from class before adding the course during the drop/add period are counted toward the number of absences from the class.

-3) Instructor’s Rule
+3. Instructor’s Rule

 An instructor may establish more restrictive class attendance policies than set forth in the General Rule, if the students are notified in writing (for example, in the course syllabus) during the first week of classes.
 A student who is present but unprepared for class may be marked as absent if the instructor adopts this policy in writing during the first week of the semester.
 The student found to be absent because the student is unprepared shall be so advised by the instructor during or immediately after the class in question.

-5) Sanctions for Excessive Absences
+5. Sanctions for Excessive Absences

-6) Extraordinary Circumstances
+6. Extraordinary Circumstances

 In extraordinary circumstances, a student who receives a sanction for excessive absences may petition the Associate Dean for Academic Affairs for relief.
 Upon proof of extraordinary circumstances, such as serious personal injury or illness; serious illness, injury, or death of a member of the student’s immediate family; or other exceptional circumstance beyond the student’s control which prevented the student from meeting attendance requirements, the Associate Dean for Academic Affairs may grant whatever relief he or she deems appropriate under the circumstances.